-Haircut Means the difference between the market value of an asset and the purchase price paid at the start of a repo or reverse repo , or a securities lending or securities borrowing transaction.
+Haircut Means the difference between the market value of an asset and the purchase price paid at the start of a repo or reverse repo .
 It is expressed as the percentage deduction from the market value of collateral .
 Hardware and software application costs Means hardware and software purchased from third parties (i.e. material costs).
-Holding gains / Refers to realised and unrealised gains / losses on assets and liabilities. losses on assets and liabilities Realised gains / losses on assets and liabilities refer to changes in the value of assets and liabilities as a result of closing or disposal of assets and liabilities.
+Holding gains / losses on assets and liabilities Refers to realised and unrealised gains / losses on assets and liabilities.
+Realised gains / losses on assets and liabilities refer to changes in the value of and tubunies assets and liabilities as a result of closing or disposal of assets and liabilities.
 Unrealised gains / losses on assets and liabilities refer to changes in the value of assets and liabilities as a result of changes in the market value of those assets and liabilities.
 Home equity loan Means a secured revolving credit facility that is secured by the borrower's equity in residential property .

 Hybrid securities Means securities that combine elements of debt securities and equity securities .
 Regulatory capital instruments such as Additional Tier 1 and Tier 2 capital instruments are types of hybrid securities .
 A distinction is made in reporting between hybrid securities treated as liabilities and hybrid securities treated as equity under Australian Accounting Standards.
 Hybrid securities treated as liabilities Means hybrid securities that are treated as liabilities under Australian Accounting Standards.
-Report these as long-term debt securities and separately identified where instructed.
+Report these as debt securities and separately identified as directed.
 Hybrid securities treated as equity Means hybrid securities that are treated as equity under Australian Accounting Standards.
 Report these as equity securities .